What to check if you’re buying a house with oil central heating

 Is it a regular or a combi boiler?

-“Many oil central heating systems use a regular boiler rather than a combi boiler,” explains Matthew Jenkins.
-“This means there’s a cold water tank and hot water cylinder to maintain as well as the oil tank and boiler.
-However, this type of system is usually compatible with solar panels and has the advantage of being able to provide hot water to multiple bathrooms so it does have benefits.”
+“Many oil central heating systems use a regular boiler, which includes a cold water tank and hot water cylinder,” explains Malcolm.
+“This type of system is often compatible with solar panels and can provide hot water to multiple bathrooms.”

 What about fitting and maintenance?